code-423n4/2023-05-venus-findings/data/BGSecurity-Q.md

 ### [NC-01] Prefer battle-tested code over reimplementing common patterns

-Replace the `nonReentrant` modifier in VToken with the nonReentrant from OpenZeppelin, since it is well tested and optimized.
+Replace the `nonReentrant` modifier in VToken with the nonReentrant from OpenZeppelin, since it is well-tested and optimized.

 ### [NC-02] Redudant check